SittingIdle/docker-handson/docker/08-advanced-dockerfiles.md

         return 0;
     }

-We can compile it by running `make hello`. `make` is part of the `build-essential` package on Debian and Ubuntu.
+We can compile it by running `make hello`
+`make` is part of the `build-essential` package on Debian and Ubuntu.

 !SUB